NewStrangeWorlds/FastChem/_sources/sections/cpp_standalone.rst.txt

-where the second argument is the location of the config file that is explained in the next section. ``FastChem`` will read in a pre-defined pressure-temperature structures, the location of which is also specified in the config file.
+where the second argument is the location of the config file that is explained in the next section. ``FastChem`` will read in a pre-defined pressure-temperature structure, the location of which is also specified in the config file.
 After a successful calculation, ``FastChem`` will produce two output files with a detailed chemistry output and one with diagnostic output.
-The location of these files is also contained in the config file and its contents are discussed :ref:`here<sec:fc_cpp_output>`.
+The locations of these files are also specified in the config file, and their contents are discussed :ref:`here<sec:fc_cpp_output>`.

 Config file